 The Basic Problem of Depression In Autism Spectrum Disorder

 Notwithstanding the uniqueness of depression in someone with Autism compared to neurotypical people, the core problem is the same for both.
 Depression is a problem of caring little for oneself.
 It appears in the form of persistent self-criticism, and constant efforts to demean and disparage one’s self as a person.

 In the grip of depression, someone with ASD is preoccupied with thinking he or she is a bad person.
 Every minor fault is amplified and used in the effort to see only what is wrong, not right.
 Responsibility for everything that appears to be amiss is assigned to the person and no one else.
 It all one’s own mistakes exclusively.
 No one else is responsible.
 In effect, the depressed person is judge and jury, and the verdict is always the same…guilty as charged.

 Can Depression in Autism Spectrum Disorder Be Cured?

 The short answer is yes.
 Through effort and persistence, and help from others, depression can be either erased or alleviated.
 Only a desire not to change will keep someone in the grips of this most unfortunate of emotional conditions.

-If you have Asperger’s or believe you do, think about consulting with a professional who has experience working with people on the autism spectrum.
+If you have Autism Spectrum Disorder or believe you do, think about consulting with a professional who has experience working with people on the autism spectrum.
 With guidance and support, your depression will likely recede into your memories of a former, and distant, past.